WUOYD/ba_boardgame/README.md

 -Open the link in Vite tab (http://localhost:5173/ or http://"IPAdress":5173/)

 Important:
--The game can only be started with at least 2 players.
+-The game can only be started with at least 2 players and maximum 4 players.
--When the server breaks -> stop it with "CTRL + R" and restart it with "node src/server.js"
+-When the server breaks -> stop it with "CTRL + R" and restart it with "node src/server.js" -When starting a new game press "reset server" on titlescreen to flush old data.